kyungminparkdrums/Ising2D/README.md

 Statistical Physics II / 2020 Spring / Midterm Project

-Department of Physics / University of Seoul
+Kyungmin Park / Department of Physics / University of Seoul

 1. 'Ising_Time.py'
 - Save as a .dat file the energy density and |magnetization| density from random spin initial condition(T=inf) and ferromagnetic spin initial condition(T=0) for MC time [0,1000] with dt = 1 (lsize = 128, Nspin = lsize*lsize)